KEY STAGE 3

-All classes follow the National Curriculum suitably adapted to provide opportunities for young people to achieve success.
+All classes follow a curriculum suitably adapted to provide opportunities for young people to achieve success (for more information please click HERE).
 Whenever possible we look for opportunities to learn outside the classroom in interesting and innovative ways.

 Our classes are: